Armored Vehicles

 BMP-3

-The BMP-3 is a Soviet-designed, Russian-built tracked amphibious infantry fighting vehicle notable for combining a 100 mm gun-launcher, 30 mm autocannon, and machine guns in a light armored troop carrier.
-In the Russia-Ukraine War it has appeared in Russian mechanized formations and fire-support roles, where its heavy armament is useful but its protection remains vulnerable to anti-armor weapons and drones.
+The BMP-3 is a Soviet-designed, Russian-built tracked amphibious infantry fighting vehicle that combines a 100 mm gun-launcher, 30 mm autocannon, and machine guns in a light armored troop carrier.
+It has appeared in Russian mechanized formations, Ukrainian captured-vehicle use, Azerbaijani service in Nagorno-Karabakh, and UAE coalition operations in Yemen, while Russia's Ukraine-war production batches have added extra mine and drone protection to address battlefield losses.

 Built in